-- B. A law enforcement officer shall take a child into custody: - 1.
-If a law enforcement agency has been contacted by the parent of the child that the child is absent from parental custody without consent; or - 2.
-If a law enforcement officer reasonably believes, considering the child's age, the location, and the time of day, that a child is in circumstances which constitute a danger to the child's safety or that a child is violating a local curfew ordinance; or has notified a law enforcement agency that the child has run away from placement; or
+- B. A law enforcement officer shall take a child into custody: - If a law enforcement agency has been contacted by the parent of the child that the child is absent from parental custody without consent; or - If a law enforcement officer reasonably believes, considering the child's age, the location, and the time of day, that a child is in circumstances which constitute a danger to the child's safety or that a child is violating a local curfew ordinance; or - If an agency legally charged with the supervision of a child has notified a law enforcement agency that the child has run away from placement; - 4.
+If a law enforcement agency has been notified by the juvenile court that the court finds probable cause exists to believe that the child has violated a court placement order issued pursuant to chapter 13.32A RCW or 13.34 RCW or that the court has issued an order for law enforcement pick-up of the child under chapter 13.32A RCW or 13.34